canonical/mysql-k8s-operator/docs/how-to/deploy/terraform/product.md

 ## Configure the deployment

 The S3 Integrator charm needs to be configured for it to work properly.
-Wait until it reaches `active` status and run:
+Wait until it reaches `blocked` status and run:

 ```shell
 juju run s3-integrator/leader sync-s3-credentials \